boyney123/awesome-eventbridge/README.md

 - [Use Amazon S3 Event Notifications with Amazon EventBridge](https://aws.amazon.com/blogs/aws/new-use-amazon-s3-event-notifications-with-amazon-eventbridge/) - Guide to understand how to quickly and efficiently react to changes in your S3 Objects.

+- [Amazon EventBridge: Event Payload Standards](https://www.boyney.io/blog/2022-02-11-event-payload-patterns) - Explore ideas behind standardising your event payloads for Amazon EventBridge and explore what other people are doing.

 ## Tools